 This course is to provide advanced practice practitioners and respiratory therapists the critical skills necessary to provide effective airway management.
 The skills reviewed will be how to perform successful bag mask ventilation, establish an advanced airway, and manage difficult airways in the healthcare environment.
 Learners will have the opportunity to review airway anatomy, formulate airway management plans, and practice non-invasive/invasive airway skills.
-Skills to be performed include mask ventilation, video and direct laryngoscopy, laryngeal mask airway (LMA) placement, use of the bougie device, along with other airway adjuncts.
+Skills to be performed include mask ventilation, video and direct laryngoscopy, alternative airway placement, and use of the bougie device, along with other airway adjuncts.